Human rights in Eswatini: Freedom of speech

+Religious freedom

 Eswatini's constitution and laws protect religious freedom, but "minority religious groups enjoy fewer protections under traditional laws and customs, which include traditional courts and the authority of approximately 360 chiefs", according to a U.S. State Department report on religious freedom.
 "When a religious group's practices conflict with tradition and culture as defined by chiefs, they may direct community pressure against the group."
 Religious groups must obtain the approval of chiefs before constructing houses of worship.
 New congregations must submit applications to the authorities through one of three umbrella bodies: the League of Churches, Eswatini Conference of Churches, or Council of Eswatini Churches.
-Believers practice openly and without interference, with Muslim clergy being permitted access to prisoners and Baha'i Baha'i schools allowed to close on that religion's holy days.
-Despite a general respect for religious freedom, however, there is still a degree of societal discrimination, especially toward non-Christian faiths.
+Believers practice openly and without interference, with Muslim clergy being permitted access to prisoners and Baha'i schools allowed to close on that religion's holy days.
+Despite a general respect for religious freedom there is still a degree of societal discrimination, especially toward non-Christian faiths, although this may have roots in ethnic differences.

 Women's rights

 Most married women in Eswatini have "the status of legal minors", according to Amnesty International.
 "Women married under the civil law provisions (the 1964 Marriages Act) are subject to the 'marital power' of their husbands", and are not permitted to independently manage property or sign contracts.
 They can opt out of this situation through a prenuptial agreement, but few women know that this is a possibility.
 Women who marry under customary law are even more fully subject to their husband's "marital power", whose limits, Amnesty International says, "are unclear".
 Under both civil and tribal law, in short, women are subordinate to men, and their rights differ under the two legal systems, which have conflicting sets of legislation on such matters as marriage, custody, property, and inheritance.

+The law criminalizes domestic violence and rape, including rape of a spouse or intimate partner.
 Rape is illegal in Eswatini but widespread, and the law against it not consistently enforced.
-Although the U.S. State Department's 2011 report says that spousal rape is illegal, Amnesty International states that "rape is defined narrowly and marital rape is not criminalized in either statute or common law", adding that the Girls and Women's Protection Act of 1920 "specifically excludes marital rape from its range of offences".
+Amnesty International has stated that "rape is defined narrowly and marital rape is not criminalized in either statute or common law", adding that the Girls and Women's Protection Act of 1920 "specifically excludes marital rape from its range of offences".
 Rape is widely viewed by men as a minor offense and by woman as a shameful event that they prefer not to report.
-Although technically rape can be punished by up to 15 years in prison, convictions are rare and sentences generally lenient.
 Some Swazi feminists felt that the view taken of women by many Swazi men was reflected in a December 2012 Times Sunday column by Qalakaliboli Dlamini, who argued therein that most women who are subjected to violence have brought it on themselves and that "when a woman is battered, she may have caused more internal damage to the male who will have caused her external harm".